 Final Thoughts

-HIPAA-friendly printing is no longer optional in healthcare environments.
-Printers, copiers, scanners, and fax systems are critical endpoints that require the same level of security attention as servers and workstations.
+HIPAA-friendly printing is no longer optional for healthcare organizations.
+Printers, copiers, scanners, and fax systems now function as network-connected endpoints, so they need the same level of attention as servers, computers, and workstations.

-By implementing secure print release, encryption, access controls, employee training, audit logging, and proper disposal practices, healthcare organizations can significantly reduce the risk of PHI exposure while improving operational security and compliance readiness.
+By implementing secure print release, encryption, access controls, employee training, audit logging, and proper disposal practices, healthcare organizations can reduce the risk of PHI exposure and improve compliance readiness.

 Recent Comments